WarrenGarabrandt/DatabaseRestore/README.md

   --dbcccheckdb                   : Runs DBCC CHECKDB on the restored database to verify there is no corruption.

+  --logfile <filepath>            : Writes log output to the specified file, overwriting the file if it exists.

+  --logappend <filepath>          : Appends a new log entry to the end of the specified file, or creates one if it doesn't exist.

 ### Autosource
 Autosource mode specifies which file to choose in the specified directory.